Post Election Reflection

 I’m deeply disappointed, yes, but I’m also embracing this hurt because it’s the kind of pain that brings clarity.
 November 5th laid out some brutal truths, and not everyone will be able to see them, let alone accept them.
 But for those of us who do, we already know the reality.
 And right now, this isn’t the time to sit in grief; it’s the time to gather strength, dig deep, and prepare ourselves for some of the hardest years we may ever face.
 This election was a reminder to ask: Who’s actually got our backs?

 Let’s talk about the elephant in the room.
 This election’s outcome isn’t just a case of one party dropping the ball or failing to get its message across.
 The Democrats have some deep issues to address, especially around everyday concerns that hit home for a wider audience.
 While they talked up certain issues that hit with specific groups, they missed the mark on the big stuff that affects people daily—like financial security.
 And I’m not naive.
-I know it wasn’t just about messaging or policy or facts.
+Most know it wasn’t just about messaging or policy or facts.
 There’s more to it, and if you know, you know.
 But the Democrats didn’t play the messaging game well.
 They let it slip.

 Let’s also keep it real: plenty of folks sat this one out, others went third party, and some thought they’d “send a message” instead of securing our shared future.
 That’s a mistake we can’t afford to make again.